TheWeirdDev/Bluetooth_Headset_Battery_Level/Readme.md

 ```
 You can input addresses for as many headphones and devices as you want seperated by spaces.

-### Polybar
-If you are interested in using this in polybar, Try [this project](https://github.com/keystroke3/Bluetooth_Headset_Battery_Level) that has a nice look and icons with setup instructions.

 ## Tested on

 - [x] Linux (ArchLinux 5.4.15-arch1-1)